This post may contain affiliate links.

 To find the best treatment for sunburns in the sphynx breed first you need to check on the severity of the sunburn.
 If the sunburns are severe, you will need to consult with your local vet for a full examination.

 If the sunburns are mild, it’s probably not necessary to seek medical assistance as it should go away in a few days.
-In this situation, you may want to soothe their skin with oatmeal baths and coconut oil to ease inflammation.
+In this situation, you may want to soothe your skin with oatmeal baths and coconut oil to ease inflammation.

 In more severe cases of sunburns, your vet may suggest topical or oral steroids to relieve the skin inflammation and antibiotics if the burn and affected areas have become infected.
 This prescribed treatment can be done at home.